sesvxace/enhanced-events/README.md

 include as many of these as you would like on a page, though as each tag can contain multiple conditions it seems unlikely that you will need more than one.
 You can pass parameters to conditions by placing parentheses around them.
-Do not put spaces between passed parameters - only commas.
-See the Conditions hash in the SES::Events module for a long list of example conditions.
+Use commas to separate parameters.
+See the Condition Suite addon for a long list of example conditions.

 **Replacements:**